-The foreign language programs in Chinese, French, Italian, Japanese, and Spanish recognize academic, cultural, and practical purposes:
+The foreign language programs in Chinese, French, Italian, Japanese, Spanish and Arabic recognize academic, cultural, and practical purposes.

 Foreign language study aims at broadening the scope of the student's intellectual development by affording both a facility in foreign languages and knowledge of other cultures.
 This end is achieved through the major programs in foreign languages or double majors that couple a major or minor in a foreign language with a major in another field.

 Learning about another culture and civilization—its history, geography, literature, and art—through the medium of its language leads to a better understanding of one's self and the world in which we live.
 To achieve this goal, all foreign languages are taught in their cultural context.
 Courses in Chinese, French, Italian, Japanese, and Spanish are taught in the vernacular.